The Bachelor of Performing Arts (BPA) program is unique in Canada.

 The program’s primary objective is real-world training.
 It is ideal for those who want to practice as a professional performing artist, arts manager, administrator or cultural entrepreneur, or those who wish to continue on to graduate studies in the performing arts.

 The BPA is designed to address a gap in most performing arts education: serious consideration of how students will develop the means to put their training to use once they graduate.
-There are many ways to do so, and most require the ability to create one’s own opportunities, often in collaboration with peers.

 - Gain real-world performing arts creation and collaborative processes.